0xd4y/Writeups/TryHackMe/index.md

 ## PythonPlayground

 Python has a lot of features that some people may not know about.
-In this challenge it was important to be creative throughout each step of exploitation.
+In this challenge, it was important to be creative throughout each step of exploitation and piece each compromised puzzle piece together.

 <a href="https://0xd4y.github.io/Writeups/TryHackMe/PythonPlayground%20Writeup.pdf" class="class4">PythonPlayground Writeup</a>